databio/pypiper/README.md

 # Toolkits

-An optional feature of pypiper is the accompanying toolkits, such as the next-gen sequencing toolkit, [ngstk](pypiper/ngstk.py), which simply provides some convenient helper functions to create common commands, like converting from file formats (_e.g._ bam to fastq), merging files (_e.g._ merge_bams), counting reads, etc. These make it faster to design bioinformatics pipelines in Pypiper, but are entirely optional.
-Contributions of additional toolkits or functions in an existing toolkit are welcome.
+An optional feature of pypiper is the accompanying toolkits, such as the next-gen sequencing toolkit, [ngstk](pypiper/ngstk.py), which simply provides some convenient helper functions to create common commands, like converting from file formats (_e.g._ `bam_to_fastq()`), merging files (_e.g._ `merge_bams()`), counting reads, etc. These make it faster to design bioinformatics pipelines in Pypiper, but are entirely optional.
+Contributions of additional toolkits or functions to an existing toolkit are welcome.

 # Technical Documentation
 You can use `make` to generate the Pypiper documentation.
 Just change your working directory to `doc` and run `make` to see available documentation formats *e.g.*: `make html`.
-The documentation will be produced under `doc/build`.
+The documentation will be created under `doc/build`.

 # Testing

-You can test pypiper by running `python test_pypiper.py`, which has some unit tests.
+You can test Pypiper by running `python test_pypiper.py`, which has some unit tests.

 # Python process types: Shell vs direct